Marshall Islands at the Olympics

 The Marshall Islands first competed in the Olympic Games at the 2008 Summer Olympics in Beijing, China.
-They have participated in every edition of the Summer Games since, but have never competed in the Winter Olympic Games.
+The nation has participated in every Summer Olympic Games since then, but has never competed in the Winter Olympic Games.
 The nation's Olympic Committee was established in 2001 and gained recognition by 2006 at an International Olympic Committee meeting.
 Fifteen different athletes have represented the Marshall Islands, of whom six have been the flag bearer for the nation as of the 2024 Summer Olympics.

 The Marshall Islands have fielded athletes in swimming, taekwondo, weightlifting and athletics.
 The highest number of Marshallese athletes participating in a Summer Games is five at both the 2008 Games in Beijing and the 2016 Games in Rio de Janeiro, and the lowest number is two at the 2020 Summer Olympics in Tokyo.
 No athlete from the Marshall Islands has ever won a medal at the Olympics.

 Background

 The Marshall Islands are a Micronesian island nation, located in the western Pacific Ocean midway between Hawaii and Australia.
 As of 2008 the islands had a population of approximately 60,000.
 The island nation was controlled by the United States, and prior to that by Japan and Germany at different times in its history, until gaining its sovereignty.
 In 1979, the Government of the Marshall Islands was officially established and the country became self-governing.
 In 1986 the Compact of Free Association with the United States entered into force, granting the Republic of the Marshall Islands (RMI) its sovereignty.
 The island nation is made up of twenty-nine atolls and five single islands.

 The Marshall Islands National Olympic Committee (MINOC) was created in 2001, and gained recognition by the International Olympic Committee at their meeting in 2006.
 The MINOC brought the total number of National Olympic Committees (NOCs) to 203 at the time of their admittance.